Skip to main content

 Zoom Effects (1.25x–5x)

-Auto-zoom on click keyframes highlights exactly what you're interacting with.
-Add manual zoom events at any point in the timeline for emphasis.
+Auto-zoom on click keyframes highlights exactly what you interact with on screen.
+Add manual zoom events anywhere in the timeline for emphasis.

 18 Gradient Backgrounds